gsmainclusivetechlab/mmapi-android-sdk/GSMATest/README.md

 <a name="p2p-transfer-switch"></a>

-# P2P Transfer via Switch/On-us’ P2P Transfer Initiated by a Third Party Provider
+# P2P Transfer via Switch

  The p2 transfer via switch can be completed by clicking the following buttons

-* Retrieve the Name of the Recipient
-* Request a P2P Quotation
-* Perform a  p2p Transfer
+ * P2P Transfer via Switch

- ### Example Output - Retrieve the Name of the Recipient
+ ### Retrieve the Name of the Recipient - Output

  ```json
 {